-Connecting Benchmarks/Horizontal Alignment Terms from the K-12 Glossary MA.5.AR.1.1MA.5.AR.3.2MA.5.DP.1.1 Coordinate Plane (first quadrant) Origin x-axis y-axis
+Connecting Benchmarks/Horizontal Alignment Terms from the K-12 Glossary

+• MA.5.AR.1.1 Coordinate Plane (first

+• MA.5.AR.3.2 quadrant)

+• MA.5.DP.1.1 • Origin

+• x -axis

-• MA.6.GR.1.1/1.2/1.3
+• y -axis

+Vertical Alignment

+Previous Benchmarks Next Benchmarks

+MA.6.GR.1

 The purpose of this benchmark is for students to interpret coordinate values plotted in mathematical and real-world contexts.
 Students have been plotting and interpreting numbers on a number line since Kindergarten.
-Students' first experience with interpreting points plotted on a coordinate plane is in the Grade 4 Accelerated course, which leads to the foundational understanding needed throughout middle school.
+Students' first experience with interpreting points plotted on a coordinate plane is in grade 5, which leads to the foundational understanding needed throughout middle school.